 11. What you do now will pay off later

 The 8th grader posting on Facebook may not be worried about college admissions officers, future employers, or scholarship judges.
 That’s where parents need to come in and teach awareness of how social media can affect the futures of their children.
 Starting from the very first email or post, students need to understand the power of social media and the internet.
 Students need a clean online presence and the earlier they understand why, the better.

 12. Go Google yourself

 Keeping tabs on what is already out there about you is easy.
 Set up a “Google Alert” for your name.
 This tells Google to send you an email whenever your name comes up in their search results.
-Use quotes around your name (“Monica Matthews”) to cut down on the amount of results you will get sent.
+Use quotes around your name (“Monica Matthews”) to cut down on the number of results you will get sent.
 You can set up Google Alerts for any search query that you want and this service is free.
 Get going, go Google yourself!

 Building and keeping a clean and positive online presence is becoming more and more important for students as they apply for scholarships, college, internships, and jobs.
 Checking a student’s Facebook page or Twitter profile may seem like an invasion of privacy, but if you choose to interact via social media, you also choose to put yourself out there for the world to see.